jacksonrodri/vote_abroad/content/rls/mo.md

   ~ Online voter registration and ballot request system does not require state identification

   \~\~Voters who are located in a "hostile fire area" may also return their ballots by email or fax

+**For the August 4th Primary, all overseas voters may return their ballots by email, fax or online!
+This is a COVID measure that is only applicable to the August 4th Primary.